 - Bucket showers

-If you choose to trek with a local agency, then the Upper Dolpo trek cost for 26 days could be approximately estimated to vary from $3,800 to $4,200 per person for full board package.
+If you trek with Himalayan Exploration, then the Upper Dolpo trek cost for 26 days could be approximately estimated to vary from $3,800 to $4,200 per person for all-inclusive packages.